Skip to main content

 If developers only need to use WeDa's user management system or services, please jump to Access WeDa Services.

-1. Download and Use WeDa Block Components
+1. Download and use WeDa block components

-1.1 Develop Block Components
+1.1 Developing Block Components

-WeDa supports custom blocks.
+WeDa supports Custom Blocks.
 Blocks can be used within WeDa or downloaded as code packages for developers to use as Mini Program components in existing Mini Programs.
 Developers can also choose to use Mini Program components in subpackages.
 Additionally, blocks support being downloaded and used as components in react projects.

 1.1.1 Block Parameter Passing